 When I say “shortcut” what comes to your mind?
 Think about it for just a second.
 You likely envision something that is “faster”, something that is “easier”, something that gives an “advantage”, something that “reduces expenses or effort” – all of which are highly desirable.

-We all want to take the shortcuts in life – the easiest, fastest, most advantageous path to our destination.
-Which explains why this subject line continues to be among my most opened in my email marketing.
-It doesn’t matter if it’s rose gardening or entertaining
+We all want to take the shortcuts in life – the easiest, fastest and most advantageous path to our destination.
+Which explains why this subject line continues to be among the most opened in my email marketing.

 It doesn’t matter if it’s rose gardening or entertaining in-laws or boosting metabolism or racing radio-controlled cars, we all want a shortcut.

-- Here’s a shortcut for getting a great job
+- Here’s a shortcut to getting a great job

 - Here’s a shortcut for creating an ebook